schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

   return n_neighbors
 ```

-### Step 3: Make Predictions
+### Step 3A: Make Predictions

-We have used our knowledge of Euclidean Distance to find the k nearest neighbors to our test data point.
+We have used our knowledge of Euclidean distance to find the K Nearest Neighbors to our test data point.
 Now we can get to the power of the algorithm, making predictions.

 Intuitively, by looking at the outputs of our nearest neighbors, we should be able to predict an output for our test case.